You are currently on Hearing Direct UK

 It can be used to store any relevant coupon codes, will help you locate the next store on your list and act as a calculator to keep a tally of your expenditure.

-Whether you’re hearing impaired or not, the concentration involved with shopping can be truly exhausting.
+Frankly, shopping with hearing loss can be truly exhausting.
 Be kind to yourself and enjoy some downtime in between browsing the aisles.
 Sit back and relax over a coffee or a bite of lunch and drink in your surroundings.
 Our town and city centres offer so much to stir the senses – the smell of roasted chestnuts, colorful street performers, twinkling lights and people everywhere.
 The excitement can be intoxicating.
 Just enjoy the bustle.

 For those who wear them, hearing aids can make all the difference to your shopping experience, as long as they don’t run out of power.
 Remember to fully charge them before you go and take a spare set of hearing aid batteries just in case.